 Category: ISO-25010/Performance Efficiency/Resource Utilisation

-Statement: The solution’s system(s) MUST not require exotic infrastructure, devices, integrations, configuration, or software licensing.
+Statement: The solution’s system(s) must not require exotic infrastructure, devices, integrations, configuration, or software licensing.

 Rationale: Supporting portability as well as accessibility, the solution must not require dependencies that are difficult for service consumers or service providers to source, provision, integrate with, pay for or provision.